Nina Bo'nina Brown: MAC Cosmetics Campaign

 In June 2018, she was sponsored by MAC Cosmetics to review and promote the 2018 Aaliyah collection.
 She dressed as a humanoid zebra in the July 2018 issue of Paper, modeling for Gypsy Sport's Fall 2018 campaign.
 She modeled again for Gypsy Sport's Spring 2019 campaign.

 Personal life

 Dease is openly gay.
 Prior to filming season nine of Drag Race, he relocated to Atlanta, Georgia.

 In RuPaul's Drag Race: Untucked, Dease stated that his audition for season nine was going to be his final attempt.
 According to Dease, being rejected from seasons five through eight played a role in his depression and anxiety.

-Controversy
+Controversies

 In 2017, Nina Bo’nina Brown received backlash for sending fan favorite Valentina home in a lipsync for your life on the 9th episode of the ninth season of RuPaul's Drag Race.
-The elimination went down as one of the shows most controversial lipsyncs and placed in Gay Times Top 10 Most Controversial RuPaul’s Drag Race Eliminations.
+The elimination went down as one of the shows most controversial lipsyncs and placed in Gay Times Top 10 Most Controversial RuPaul's Drag Race Eliminations.

-In 2021, Nina Bo’nina Brown was accused of making transphobic comments about Gottmik, a contestant on the thirteenth season of RuPaul's Drag Race; Kade Gottlieb (aka Gottmik) is a transgender male.
-Brown's comments, which included frequent jokes about Gottmik's tuck, prompted criticism from several RuPaul’s Drag Race contestants, with many stars defending Gottmik, including Yvie Oddly, Jackie Cox, Denali, Kameron Michaels, and Jan Sport, as well as Bimini Bon-Boulash, Joe Black, Cheryl Hole, and Crystal from RuPaul's Drag Race UK.
-Brown claimed that the criticism was unwarranted and denied accusations of transphobia.